 The first fluid fueled reactors were built during the Manhattan project.
 They were Aqueous Homogeneous Reactors (AHR), meaning they were solutions of uranium or plutonium in water.
 These small reactors were primarily used to study plutonium.
 Later (concurrently to MSR development), several AHR test reactors were built at Oak Ridge National Laboratory (these were the Homogeneous Reactor Experiments HRE-1 and HRE-2).
 Molten salt fuels were first conceived of in the late 1940s, when people began thinking of nuclear powered airplanes!
 The idea was to have very long range bombers in the air at all times.
 To heat air to high enough temperatures to provide thrust, such a nuclear reactor would need very high temperatures and very high power densities.
 The Aircraft Nuclear Propulsion program was a huge effort, and most of the early studies of molten salts were done under its direction.
 The first molten salt reactor, the Aircraft Reactor Experiment (ARE) operated in 1954 at ORNL with a Na-Zr-U salt for 100 hours.
 This reactor actually had fuel pumping through tubes in blocks of Beryllium.
 When inter-continental ballistic missiles came along, this program was promptly canceled.

 After the cancellation of the ANP project, the people at ORNL wanted to use their MSR skills to build a commercial power plant.
 In 1956, ORNL director Alvin Weinberg hired a guy named MacPherson to form a group at ORNL to build such a thing.
 To be successful, they needed a fuel salt that absorbed very few neutrons, dissolved much uranium and thorium, was thermally stable, and was chemically compatible with structural materials.
 They decided the fluorides were best, but UF4 had a very high melting temperature (1035 C).
 Mixed with BeF2, the melting temperature became practical, but the viscosity was too high.
 Mixing in some LiF brought the viscosity down.
 Thus was born UF4-LiF-BeF2, now known as Flibe.
-Construction of a test reactor called the Molten Salt Reactor Experiment (MSRE) begin in 1962 using this salt (with a bit of ZrF4), and the plant began operation in 1966.
+Construction of a test reactor called the Molten Salt Reactor Experiment (MSRE) began in 1962 using this salt (with a bit of ZrF4), and the plant began operation in 1966.
 In 1968, all the uranium was extracted and replaced with U-233, the fissile nuclide of the Thorium cycle.
 Thus, MSRE was the first reactor to operate on U-233.
 The reactor was shut down on schedule in 1969 as funding was set to go towards designing and building a bigger prototype MSR called the Molten Salt Breeder Reactor (MSBR).

 MSR work continued at a low budget.
 The ORNL experts came up with likely solutions to most of the problems raised at the MSRE.
-When proliferation concerns about the MSR were brought up in the 1980s, ORNL developed (on paper) something called the denatured MSR, or DMSR that was not fissile self-sufficient, but still offered favorable performance to traditional reactors.
+When proliferation concerns about the MSR were brought up in the 1980s, ORNL developed (on paper) something called the denatured MSR, or DMSR that was not fissile self-sufficient, but still offered favorable performance in comparison to traditional reactors.
 Others throughout the world worked on salt chemistry problems and developed many other designs, including some chloride salt fast breeder MSRs.
 Much later, in 2001, the MSR was chosen by the Generation IV forum as one of the 6 Gen-IV concepts.
 This jump-started work on MSRs and engineers and chemists have produced much good work on them since then.

 The step-sister reactor of the MSR is the fluoride cooled high temperature reactor (FHR).
 These reactors have solid fuel in the form of TRISO particles (like the high temperature gas-cooled reactor), but rather than pumping high-pressure helium coolant through, they pump low-pressure liquid salt (usually Flibe) through.
 The idea here is to get the high-temperature and high-burnup benefits of the gas reactors without the risk of a depressurization accident.
 Salt coolant has incredible heat capacity (but low thermal conductivity), so it does a good job of handling accidents.
 These reactors are currently being studied by the DOE and many others (including the Chinese).
 Here is a PDF presentation by one of the PIs at MIT.

 There is ongoing work in MSRs around the world.
 The Europeans are working on MOSART, the Japanese have FUJI, the Americans are focused on the FHR.
-Most recently, in 2011, the Chinese Academy of Science started a project in Shanghai to put substantial resources into MSR technology.
+In 2011, the Chinese Academy of Science started a project in Shanghai to put substantial resources into MSR technology.
 There are 300-500 people on the project, with a budget in the hundreds of millions.
 Most of the work is on FHRs, but there is definitely MSR work as well.
 They are manufacturing Hastelloy-N, separating lithium, building salt loops, and building advanced modeling capabilities.
 That project is most likely the most exciting in MSRs since 1969.
 They plan on having both an experimental 2MW FHR and an experimental 2MW MSR operational by 2020.

 Specific references coming soon.
 Almost all of this info was compiled from the incredible library of ORNL reports available online here.
 This stuff is pure gold.